odradev/casper-trade/README.md

-# CasperSwap
+# Casper Trade

 A decentralized exchange (DEX) implementation based on Uniswap V2, built for the Casper Network using the Odra framework.
-CasperSwap provides automated market maker (AMM) functionality with liquidity pools, token swaps, and yield farming capabilities.
+Casper Trade provides automated market maker (AMM) functionality with liquidity pools, token swaps, and yield farming capabilities.

 ## Features